kayoru-cloud/Quickpeek/README.md

 Production‑ready deployable – Docker support, graceful shutdown, keep‑alive, and pre‑loaded static file serving.

-Whether you want a lightning‑fast API server or a static file server that outperforms Nginx for small payloads, RapidServe delivers.
+Whether you want a lightning‑fast API server or a static file server that outperforms Nginx for small payloads, Quickpeek delivers.

 # Key Optimisations (How It’s So Fast)
 Technique	What It Does	Latency / Memory Benefit